 Chispa Arizona staff celebrate Cartwright School District's electric school bus.
-The 84-passenger bus is the largest electric school bus in Arizona by Brandon Ripp partnerships; and the public to ensure community needs are centered.
-The organization will also engage in an awareness and education effort through social media and events, and by collecting and showcasing the stories of community members who rely on the public transportation system.
+The 84-passenger bus is the largest electric school bus in Arizona by Brandon Ripp electric vehicles to be viable for the community.

 Now, what started as a push for equity in the community by bringing electric school buses, has grown into a broader vision for clean transportation in the state with Chispa Arizona's Clean and Green Campaign.
 One of the goals of the campaign is to improve Maricopa County's air quality through 100% free and electric public transportation by 2035.